How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 • Pronoun references are unambiguous: when "he" or "she" appears, it's clear which character is meant

-What This Checklist Tells You
+What This Diagnostic Tells You

 If you're still finding structural problems after working through Level One, your manuscript needs developmental editing before any other editorial stage.
 Paying for copy editing on a structurally broken manuscript is paying to polish something that still needs to be rebuilt.

 If structure and character are working but prose-level problems are persistent, line editing is the right service.
 If the prose is clean and the issues you're finding are primarily at the consistency and mechanics levels, copy editing is what you need.
-If you're working through this checklist on a manuscript that has already been professionally edited and you're preparing for a final proofread, proofreading is the final stage.
+If you're working through this diagnostic on a manuscript that has already been professionally edited and you're preparing for a final proofread, proofreading is the final stage.

 What a Professional Editor Will Catch That You Won't